mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 into position by an eccentric belter several centuries ago.
 These six nickel-iron asteroids have been sculpted and lasered and are now monuments to Imperial power.
-A ship heading to refuel at Fistport will pass a sixty-kilometre-wide mural showing the crowning of the first emperor or the launch of the first jump-capable vessel from Vland.
+A ship heading to refuel at Fistport will pass a sixty-kilometer-wide mural showing the crowning of the first emperor or the launch of the first jump-capable vessel from Vland.
 A seventh asteroid was sculpted, showing several notable human victories including the Peace of Fthair but was moved into